llvm/llvm-project/llvm/docs/LangRef.rst

     registers to pass arguments.
 This attribute doesn't impact non-general purpose registers (e.g. floating point registers, on X86 XMMs/YMMs).
     Non-general purpose registers still follow the standard c calling convention.
-Currently it is for x86_64 only.
+Currently it is for x86_64 and AArch64 only.
 "``cxx_fast_tlscc``" - The `CXX_FAST_TLS` calling convention for access functions
     Clang generates an access function to access C++-style TLS.
 The access function generally has an entry block, an exit block and an initialization